Passalacqua History, Family Crest & Coats of Arms

 Passalacqua Settlers in United States in the 19th Century

-- Angelantonio Passalacqua, aged 12, who emigrated to the United States from Pizzoferrato, in 1899
+- Angelantonio Passalacqua, aged 12, who immigrated to the United States from Pizzoferrato, in 1899

 Passalacqua Settlers in United States in the 20th Century